MattSegal/devblog/content/file-logging-django.md

 - track extra data like the current time and function
 - filter your logs

 You might be thinking that using "print" works fine when you're using Django's dev web server.
 It's true!
-They work fine locally, but when you're in production with DEBUG=False, you won't be able to see your print statements anymore in Django's log output.
+Using "print" works fine locally, but when you're in production with DEBUG=False, you won't be able to see your print statements anymore in Django's log output.
 Log messages will still show up when you're working locally so there's nothing to lose by ditching print for logging.

 ### How to use logging in Django